akesterson/moonlight-skulk/README.md

 This stuff is just for me to keep track, since I'm afraid using GitHub's issue tracker or Wiki would bloat my process, and since I only have 4 days, I can't afford that.

-## TODO : AI spawns locations marked on the map

-The map should randomly spawn AI at various locations on the map that are specified as AI spawn locations, but never within view of the player.

 ## TODO : AI should wander around the map

 The AI should, in their default states, wander around the map aimlessly.
 They should restrict themselves to normal pedestrian traffic lanes, which will likely require the marking of such lanes in TilED.